 That almost sounds absurd, but it makes all the sense in the world when you understand that a company’s “About Us” page serves as an opportunity to tell potential buyers all about the similarities between its people and site visitors.
 Since similarity is one of the key building blocks of liking, you now see why investing time in an effective “About Us” page is so vital.
 To flesh this out more, let’s take a look at a case study.

-Example of Execution
+Example of Liking

 The company’s “About Us” page is chock full of bios of its staff, where every bio emphasizes not only the staff’s love of dogs, but also humanizing qualities of managers and employees, such as hobbies they enjoy.
 As a result, this humanizes the entire company and consequently increases its likeability, which in turn boosts the conversion rate of site visitors.